-The article is structured as follows.
-In the first main section, we discuss sources of data on U.S. productivity and review aggregate U.S. productivity trends over the 1987-2015 period.
-In Section 2, we decompose U.S. labour productivity growth into its industry sources.
-In Section 3, we decompose it into its proximate growth accounting sources: total factor productivity growth, capital deepening, and labour quality growth.
-In Section 4, we review research on possible explanations for the slowdown.
-Section 5 discusses implications for Canada and concludes.
+we decompose U.S. labour productivity growth into its industry sources.
+In Section IV, we decompose it into its proximate growth accounting sources: total factor productivity growth, capital deepening, and labour quality growth.
+In Section V, we review research on possible explanations for the slowdown.
+Section VI discusses implications for Canada and concludes.

+II.
 Data Sources and Aggregate Trends in U.S. Productivity

 In this section, we discuss sources of data on U.S. productivity and review the recent U.S. productivity performance.
-It is well-established that U.S. productivity growth experienced a structural shift toward a slower growth path in 2004.5 We provide a descriptive illustration of this using a variety of measures of labour productivity and total factor productivity (TFP) for the U.S. business sector, private business sector, and total economy.
+It is well-established that U.S. productivity growth experienced a structural shift toward a slower growth path in 2004.
+We provide a descriptive illustration of this using a variety of measures of labour productivity and total factor productivity (TFP) for the U.S. business sector, private business sector, and total economy.